elliahu/VulkanSurfer/README.md

 - `CloseCallback` - window was closed
 - `MouseEnterExitCallback` - mouse entered / exited the window
 - `FocusCallback` - window is in / out of focus

+### How to handle unsupported keys
+If a key you wish to use is unsupported by Surfer (this can be due to the un-complete mapping or the key is just not defined), you can use `NativeKeyPressCallback` and `NativeKeyReleaseCallback` that when called passes the native keycode when any key is pressed.
+This way you can add support for missing key by yourself.
+See docs for your platform.

 ## Platforms
 Currently, VulkanSurfer targets windows using Win32 API and Linux using X11.
 Other native APIs might be added in the future.